jonnonz1/nz-statute-book/acts/public/2004/secondhand-dealers-and-pawnbrokers-act-2004.md

 ### 57 Redemption price
 (1) The redemption price of any pawned goods is—
-  (a) the amount of money advanced on the goods; plus (b) the total interest payable by the pledger on redemption of the goods.
+  (a) the amount of money advanced on the goods; plus (b) the redemption fee payable by the pledger on redemption of the goods.
-(2) A pawnbroker may charge only interest, and not any other fee or charge (however described), as part of the redemption price of pawned goods.
+(2) A pawnbroker may charge only a redemption fee, and not any other fee or charge (however described), as part of the redemption price of pawned goods.
 (3) A pawnbroker may advance only money, and not any other thing, on a pledge.

 ### 58 Redemption date